canonical/sylva-core/docs/okd-capm3-preview.md

     imageHostname: vm-image-service.example.com
 ```

 Note: the DNS entries for okd.serviceHostname and okd.imageHostname are served by the dnsmasq illustrated in the DNS settings section.
-The management cluster gets the dnsmasq server address via cluster.capm3.dns_servers, so that it can resolve the static DNS entries for the assisted installer and the per workload cluster k8s API DNS entries mentioned earlier.
+The management cluster gets the dnsmasq server address via `.cluster.capm3.dns_servers`, so that it can resolve the static DNS entries for the assisted installer and the per workload cluster k8s API DNS entries mentioned earlier.

-The DNS server IP address can also be aquired through DHCP.
-So in the next section where DHCP is used for by the OKD workload cluster configuration, there is no setting for capm3.dns_servers.
+The DNS server IP address can also be acquired through DHCP.
+So in the next section where DHCP is used for the OKD workload cluster configuration, there is no setting for `.cluster.capm3.dns_servers`.

 The assisted installer has not been tested to work with longhorn so the longhorn unit is disabled here.

-### OKD Workload CLuster Configurations
+### OKD Workload Cluster Configuration

-Here is a sample OKD workload cluster configurations (with the irrelevant parts removed),
+Here is a sample of OKD CAPM3 workload cluster values:

 ```
 cluster: